pschmitt/schmitt.co-content/howto-blog/index.md

 ## The backend

-[Pico](http://pico.dev7studios.com "Pico's homepage") is a simple, flat content-management system.
+[Phile](http://philecms.github.io/Phile/ "Phile's homepage") is a simple, flat content-management system based on [Pico](http://pico.dev7studios.com "Pico's homepage").
 "Y U no use wordpress?" you may ask, well...
 Wordpress relies on a database engine (mysql/mariadb, sqlite etc.) and since there is no GitHub-equivalent that does DB-Versioning it doesn't fit my needs.
 Performance may be a disadvantage but since I do not intend to host thousands of posts here it isn't a real problem for me (but this may change - stay tuned).
 [Twig templates](http://twig.sensiolabs.org/ "Twig's homepage") are easy to dig in too.